 Marlins' David Phelps: Close to joining Mariners

-A deal that would send Phelps to the Mariners is "at the finish line", Jeff Passan of Yahoo Sports reports.
+A deal that would send Phelps to the Mariners is "at the finish line," Jeff Passan of Yahoo Sports reports.

 The right-hander would help an erratic Seattle setup -- and sometimes closer -- crew, though he'd probably be tasked with working high-leverage, non-save situations.
 Phelps has rejuvenated his career in the last two seasons with permanent bullpen duty and boasts a 2.19 ERA with a .586 opponents' OPS in his last 36 appearances, per Joel Sherman of the New York Post.